andylamp/moses/README.md

 # Requirements

-The code is generally self contained and all datasets are included or generated thus so in theory just having `Matlab`  installed should be enough.
+The code is generally self contained and all datasets are included or generated thus, in theory, just having `Matlab`  installed should be more than enough.
 It has to be noted though that due the recent `Matlab` changes on how it handles character and string arrays you should use a recent version of it -- the code was developed and tested in `Matlab` `2017b` and